Solomon Lab - Wheat biosecurity

 PhD and Honours students should note that as many of the projects in the Solomon lab are focussed solving problems within the Australian wheat industries, substantial scholarship top-ups are possible through the Grains Research and Development Corporation.

-In October, we were kindly hosted by Dr. Andrew Milgate and Mr. Kurt Lindbeck (NSW DPI) on a tour of various infected wheat, barley and canola trials at Wagga wagga.
+In October, we were kindly hosted by Dr. Andrew Milgate (NSW DPI) on a tour of various infected wheat and barley at Wagga wagga.
 This was a fantastic opportunity to have a look at the diseases in the field that we normally only see under a microscope!